2012 Audi A3 Interior

 - "Headroom and legroom are barely adequate, even with a seat not set far back.
 The cushion is nicely padded but not long enough for good thigh support.
 Doors open wide, but the passage is narrow, hampering entry and exit." -- Consumer Guide

-The 2012 A3 is loaded with high-quality features.
-Standard features on the base Premium model include dual-zone automatic climate control, a leather-wrapped steering wheel, leather seats, a 10-speaker audio system, six-way power adjustable seats, satellite radio and an auxiliary input jack.
+Standard features on the base Premium model include dual-zone automatic climate control, a leather-wrapped steering wheel, leather seats, a 10-speaker audio system, six-way power-adjustable front seats, satellite radio and an auxiliary input.
 The Premium Plus model adds an eight-way power driver’s seat and Bluetooth, among other features.
 Reviewers like all of the A3’s features, but complain that the optional navigation system, which is controlled through a single knob and absorbs many audio controls, is tough to use.

 - "Like costlier Audis, A3s impress with clear gauges, though their complex dual-zone climate controls require familiarization.
 A single dashboard control knob governs most navigation functions on models so equipped.
 The navigation system is difficult to program and absorbs many audio controls, complicating what would otherwise be simple adjustments." -- Consumer Guide